HEPATITIS B Vaccine

 A booster dose is recommended after 12 months of the first dose.
 In addition to this, to maintain the antibody titer life long, a booster dose is recommended every five years for those at risk.

 Neonates born to HVB carrier mother

-First dose of Elovac B vaccine can be administered simultaneously with hepatitis B immunoglobulin which must be given at separate injection site.
+The first dose of the Elovac B vaccine can be administered simultaneously with hepatitis B immunoglobulin which must be given at a separate injection site.
 The immunization should start immediately after birth and preferably use 0, I and 2 months schedule

 Chronic Hemodialysis Patients